StoryHack/ink/README.md

 ## Installation

 1. Download the files or clone the repository to your local box.
-2. Install python-markdown2, smartypants.py, and jinja2.
+2. Install python-markdown2 and jinja2 following the instructions on their sites.
+3. To install smartypants.py, put `smartypants.py` in `/usr/local/lib/python2.6/site-packages` (though yours may be in `/usr/lib` instead and the Python version number may be different).
-3. Put the Ink directory in your `$PATH`.
+4. Put the Ink directory in your `$PATH`.
-4. Copy `inkconfig.sample.py` to `inkconfig.py`.
+5. Copy `inkconfig.sample.py` to `inkconfig.py`.

 ## Configuration